curvenote/docs/content/publish/submitting-your-work.md

 ## The Venue

-On Curvenote's platform you submit a work to a `venue`.
-Venue is a catch all term that may refer to a journal, conference website, research group or private site.
+On Curvenote's platform you submit a work to a _"venue"_ ([learn about venues](preparing-for-submission.md#the-venue)).

-Each `venue` has it's own different rules on:

-- who can submit to the `venue`
-- If submissions to a `venue` or one of it's `collections` are open
-- which submission `kinds` can be accepted, e.g. Abstract or a Journal Article

-In this guide, we'll assume the `venue` is a scientific journal that uses collections to organize it's publications by year and that at least one currently open for submission.
+In this guide, we'll assume the venue is a scientific journal that uses collections to organize it's publications by year and that at least one currently open for submission.

-To proceed with a submission, ensure your know the `venue` and `collection` names and any other relevant information provided in the submission instructions by the venue.
+To proceed with a submission, ensure your know the venue and `collection` names and any other relevant information provided in the submission instructions by the venue.

-If you are just practicing with a dummy submission, you can submit to the venue ` cn-testing`.
+If you are just practicing with a dummy submission, you can submit to `cn-testing`.

 ```{warning} Venues with restricted submission
 :class: dropdown